Dee Strange-Gordon: Los Angeles Dodgers

-He began 2013 back in AAA with the Isotopes and was called up to the Dodgers on May 4 after an injury to Ramírez.
-He played in 19 games, during which he hit a poor .175, and was optioned back to AAA.
-He rejoined the Dodgers late in the season and was used primarily as a pinch runner.
+He began 2013 back in Triple-A with the Isotopes and was called up to the Dodgers on May 4 after an injury to Ramírez.
+He played in 19 games, during which he hit a poor .175, and was optioned back to Triple-A. He rejoined the Dodgers late in the season and was used primarily as a pinch runner.
 He stole 10 bases in 12 attempts for the Dodgers in 2013 while hitting .231 in 38 games.
 Later in the season, the Isotopes started playing Gordon at second base and he played center field in the Dominican Winter League in an attempt to improve his versatility.

 Gordon beat out Alex Guerrero to become the Dodgers starting second baseman for the 2014 season.
-He hit .301 in the first half of the season, while leading the league in triples (9) and steals (42) and he was selected to the National League squad at the 2014 Major League Baseball All-Star Game.
+He hit .301 in the first half of the season, while leading the league in triples (9) and steals (42), and he was selected to the National League squad at the 2014 Major League Baseball All-Star Game.
 At the All-Star game at Target Field, when Gordon was in the on-deck circle, Derek Jeter told Fox TV commentators how amazing it was to see Dee there, also playing as an All-Star, having first met him at age 15 when his father Tom was then pitching for the Yankees.
-Gordon had entered the game as a pinch-runner in the fourth inning, and scored the game-tying run.
+Gordon had entered the game as a pinch-runner in the fourth inning, scoring the game-tying run.
 Overall, he went 0–1, but made a strong fielding play at second base, sliding to his right to grab a ground ball to end the sixth inning.

 Gordon finished the 2014 season with 64 stolen bases, the most in Major League Baseball.
 It was the first time a Dodgers player had led the Major League in stolen bases since Davey Lopes stole 77 bases in 1975.
-He hit .289 in over 600 at-bats and also led the league with 12 triples.
+He hit .289 in over 600 at-bats and also led the majors with 12 triples.
 He was selected as a Sporting News National League all-star.